tidesdb/tidesql/USAGE.md

 # TideSQL Usage Guide

-TideSQL is MySQL 5.1 with TidesDB as an available storage engine.
+TideSQL is MySQL 5.1 with TidesDB as the default storage engine.
 This guide covers setup, usage, and TidesDB-specific features.

 ## Quick Start